Updated: Mar 5

 2 tablespoons split dried chickpea lentils (Chana dal)

 1 cup frozen mixed vegetables, the ready pack with green beans, carrots, corn, peas etc. or any combination.

 Lime juice from 1/2 a lime

 3-4 tablespoons olive oil.
 Ghee would be better!

-Heat oil, add the lentils, cinnamon stick, pepper corns, cloves and sauté for 1-2 minutes.
-Add mustard seeds, cumin seeds and sauté 1-2 minutes until lightly brown.
-Add onions and chilies and sauté until light golden brown, 5-10 minutes.
+Heat oil, add the lentils, cinnamon stick, peppercorns, and cloves and sauté for 1-2 minutes.
+Add mustard seeds, and cumin seeds and sauté 1-2 minutes until lightly brown.
+Add onions and chillies and sauté until light golden brown, 5-10 minutes.
 Add curry leaves and sauté for 1-2 minutes.
 Add coconut milk and 3 cups of water and bring to a boil.
 Add lime juice, cilantro, salt and frozen vegetables and simmer for 5 minutes.
 Add semolina slowly, stirring continuously, careful not to form lumps.
 Cook for 5-7 minutes.
 Add additional water as required.
-Traditionally, the uppuma should be light and fluffy, with well separated grains, but do not over dry it.
+Traditionally, the uppuma should be light and fluffy, with well-separated grains, but do not over-dry it.
 Can garnish with additional cilantro and lime wedges.